arnold-c/PhD-Dissertation/chapter_5/ews_manuscript.typ

 To evaluate the predictive ability of EWS metrics in environments with background disease that could produce false positive test results if tested with an imperfect diagnostic, we generated a time series of "suspected measles" by summing the measles and background noise time series.
 The noise time series is modeled as either: independent draws of a Poisson distribution, with mean equal to a multiple (c) of the daily average measles incidence, where $c in {1, 7}$; or from an SEIR time series with rubella-like parameters with additional noise drawn from a Poisson distribution with mean equal to 15% of the daily average of the rubella incidence time series, to account for non-rubella sources of clinically-compatible febrile rash e.g., parvovirus (@tbl_csd-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
-Under dynamical (SEIR-generated) noise simulations, the vaccination rate at birth was selected to produce equivalent magnitudes of daily average noise incidence as observed in the Poisson-like noise simulations (10.20% and 87.34%).
+Under dynamical (SEIR-generated) noise simulations, the vaccination rate at birth was selected to produce equivalent magnitudes of daily average noise incidence as observed in the static noise simulations that were drawn from Poisson distributions (10.20% and 87.34%).
-Throughout the rest of the manuscript, these will be referred to as low and high Poisson/dynamical noise scenarios, accordingly.
+Throughout the rest of the manuscript, these will be referred to as low and high dynamical/static noise scenarios, accordingly.
 Each day, all clinically-compatible febrile rash cases (that is, both the measles and noise time series) were tested using one of the following diagnostic tests, producing a time series of test positive cases.

 - A perfect test with 100% sensitivity and specificity.
 This was chosen to reflect the best-case scenario that the imperfect diagnostic-based alert scenarios could be compared against.